Flooding forecast to worsen in Brazil's south, where many who remain are poor

 “I am analyzing how safe I am, and I know that my belongings aren’t safe at all,” Sampaio said.
 “As long as I can fight for what is mine, within my abilities to not leave myself exposed, I will fight.”

 At least 136 people have died in the floods since they began last week, and 125 more are missing, local authorities said Friday.
-The number of people displaced from their homes due to the torrential rains has surpassed 400,000, of whom 70,000 are sheltering in gyms, schools and other temporary locations.
+The number of people displaced from their homes because of the torrential rains has surpassed 400,000, of whom 70,000 are sheltering in gyms, schools and other temporary locations.

 “I came here on Monday — lost my apartment to the flood,” Matheus Vicari, a 32-year-old Uber driver, said inside a shelter where he is staying with his young son.
 “I don’t spent a lot of time here.
 I try to be out to think about something else.”